ferreira-santos/ERP_PeakScore/README.md

 1. Preliminary steps

 1.1.
 Export ERP data as ASCII file in EEGLAB
-		-[EEGLAB export options]
+		- [EEGLAB export options]
-		-Make sure to note down of the sampling rate in Hz.
+		- Make sure to note down of the sampling rate in Hz.

 1.2.
 Verify the ASCII file (optional)
-		-The first row of the ASCII file should contain electrode names.
+		- The first row of the ASCII file should contain electrode names.
-		-The second row should contain numerical values corresponding to the voltages of the first EEG/ERP time point for each electrode.
+		- The second row should contain numerical values corresponding to the voltages of the first EEG/ERP time point for each electrode.
-		-The following rows should contain the remaining EEG/ERP data points.
+		- The following rows should contain the remaining EEG/ERP data points.

 1.3.
 Ensure that each electrode corresponds to one column of the ASCII file
-		-If there is any space or tabulation in the first row after the last electrode name, delete this space/tab and save the file.
+		- If there is any space or tabulation in the first row after the last electrode name, delete this space/tab and save the file.

 2. Using ERP PeakScore

 2.1.
 Open the ASCII file exported from EEGLAB
-		-After opening the file you should see the file path, electrodes, and time points.
+		- After opening the file you should see the file path, electrodes, and time points.

 2.2.
 Define the settings and measures for the peak scoring
-		-For information on each of the settings and measures, see the help tooltips by mousing over them in the program window (note: make sure "Help tooltips" is enabled the "Help" menu).
+		- For information on each of the settings and measures, see the help tooltips by mousing over them in the program window (note: make sure "Help tooltips" is enabled the "Help" menu).

 2.3.
 Score peaks and save
-		-The program will produce an output file with the selected peak measures for all electrodes.
+		- The program will produce an output file with the selected peak measures for all electrodes.
-		-The output will be an ASCII comma-separated value (CSV) file which may be conveniently opened in a spreadsheet program.
+		- The output will be an ASCII comma-separated value (CSV) file which may be conveniently opened in a spreadsheet program.
-		-If there are errors, a message box will appear and you will have to go back and correct the errors before the output is produced.
+		- If there are errors, a message box will appear and you will have to go back and correct the errors before the output is produced.